 4. Know what the panel is looking for

-Come up about specific examples that demonstrate how you meet the criteria.
+Come up with specific examples that demonstrate how you meet the criteria.

 All scholarships have a set of individual selection criteria that are used to assess each application.
 Familiarise yourself with these and spend some time thinking about how you satisfy each one.
 Come up about specific examples that demonstrate how you meet the criteria.
 And don’t be shy to include letters from your references or other documents (such as certificates of involvement) in your application.